jessicaamilena/go-rate-limiter-challenge/README.md

-# Go Rate Limiter with Gin & Redis
+# Go Rate Limiter

 A high-performance, configurable rate-limiting middleware for Gin-based HTTP servers.
-Features IP and token-based rate limiting with Redis persistence and strategy pattern for easy backend swapping.
+Supports multiple storage backends (Redis, Memcached, MySQL and PostgreSQL) with IP and token-based rate limiting.

+This repository provides a `Makefile` with handy commands for building the project and managing the Docker services.
+Run `make help` to see all available targets.
+> Before using the Makefile, make sure you have `make` and Docker installed.

 ## 🚀 Features